 Since I was tired of being dismissed by allergists.
 I decided to find an immunologist who specialized in MCAS.
 Immunologists tend to focus more on complex immune disorders.
 Whereas allergists tend to focus on treating skin and respiratory allergies.

-It took several months to get in with my current doctor.
+It took several months (nine to be exact) to get in with my current doctor, as she is one of the top MCAS doctor’s in the country.
 But when I finally did, it was a relief to talk to someone who knew exactly what I was experiencing.
 She ordered several tests which confirmed what I suspected, I had Mast Cell Activation Syndrome.

 Finding the right practitioner is key to getting the proper diagnosis and treatment.
 But don’t sleep on doing your own research.
 The internet was the most reliable tool I had when trying to get to the bottom of my symptoms.